 For these reasons, Unilever’s Safety and Environmental Assurance Centre contributed to a partnership with Stanford University and the University of Minnesota called the Natural Capital Project.
 Consumer goods companies often rely on life cycle assessments (LCA) to establish the potential consequences of design and sourcing decisions.
 This kind of assessment, while sophisticated, often lacks detail about how the products impact natural resources such as land, water and biodiversity.

 The project resulted in a new kind of assessment to integrate these impacts in a more detailed way.
-Called ‘Land Use Change Improved Life Cycle Assessment’, the approach can help researchers and companies more accurately predict impacts of new designs and sourcing approaches and is especially helpful for Unilever in the context of our zero net deforestation commitment.
+Called ‘Land Use Change Improved Life Cycle Assessment’ (LUCI-LCA), the approach can help researchers and companies more accurately predict impacts of new designs and sourcing approaches and is especially helpful for Unilever in the context of our zero net deforestation commitment.
+We continue to work on developing approaches to predict land use change and plan to publish our research in 2018.

 Working with others to advance best practice in natural capital management